bhk/scam/reference.md

 flow integrity is always preserved.

 That said, we can also think of SCAM as hosting a rich set of *subordinate* data types.
-These are ranges or sets of values (types in the strict sense) that serve a certain purpose and are used in a certain way.
+These are ranges or sets of values (types, if you will) that serve a certain purpose and are used in a certain way.
 For example, *some* strings can represent (or "be") numbers.
 Not all strings are numbers, but all numbers are strings.
 Similarly, some strings can represent vectors of strings.
 Not all strings are vectors, but all vectors are strings, so we can think of vectors as a subset of the set of strings.
 At the same time, a vector can contain any number of any string values, so we can also think of is as a Cartesian product of the set of strings.

 In terms of these subordinate types, SCAM is not statically typed at all.
-SCAM is mostly oblivious.
-It does provide syntax for constructing some of these types and functions for manipulating them, but if you were to pass, say, a non-vector to the `append` function, it will perform a deterministic string manipulation and happily succeed, even though the result may not be of any use to you.
+SCAM is mostly oblivious to them.
+It provides syntax for constructing some of these types, functions for manipulating them, and it can convert them back to source code form.
+However, if you were to pass, say, a non-vector to the `append` function, it will perform a deterministic string manipulation and happily succeed, even though the result may not be of any use to you.

 Some of these subordinate types are overlapping sets.
-For example, `1` is equivalent to `[1]` (and `[[1]]` and so on).
-But mostly they are disjoint.
+For example, `1` is equivalent to `[1]` (and `[[1]]` and so on), but mostly they are disjoint.
 For example, each data record can be distinguished from any other data record, vector, or dictionary.
 Non-empty vectors and dictionaries also disjoint.
 This allows SCAM to display values in a more meaningful way.

+### Booleans

+The empty string (written `""` or `nil`) is used to represent "false" when functions, macros, or special forms operate on or return boolean values.
+Any non-nil value is considered "true"; the value "1" is often used to represent true.

+    > (if nil 1 2)
+    2
+    > (if "false" 1 2)   ; not false...
+    1

+Make built-ins `and` and `or` interpret strings in this manner.  `or` returns the first non-nil argument, and `and` returns the last argument if all arguments are true.

+SCAM's core library provides `not` and `xor` logical operators.

+   > (xor "a" "b")
+   > (xor "a" nil)
+   a
+   > (not "x")
+   > (not nil)
+   1

 ### Numbers

 Numbers are typically represented as a string of decimal digits.
-GNU Make builtin functions and the the `num` module supplied with SCAM expect numbers in this format.
+GNU Make built-in functions and the the `num` module supplied with SCAM expect numbers in this format.

     > (word 2 "a b c")